Annual Registrant Renewal Now Open – Due March 10, 2026

 Apply to Become a College PACE Assessor

-The Ontario College of Pharmacists (College) is seeking qualified frontline pharmacy professionals to be Practice Assessment of Competence at Entry (PACE) assessors for pharmacy technician applicants.
+The Ontario College of Pharmacists (College) is seeking qualified frontline pharmacy professionals to be Practice Assessment of Competence at Entry (PACE) assessors for pharmacy technician and pharmacist applicants.
 PACE assessors ensure that applicants meet the College’s practice-based requirements to deliver safe, quality care.
 Being a PACE assessor is a voluntary role.
-Apply to become a PACE assessor to: Assess the next generation of pharmacy professionals & contribute to the growth of the profession Ensure high standards are upheld for those…
+Apply to become a PACE assessor to: Assess the next generation of pharmacy professionals & contribute to the growth of the profession Ensure high standards are upheld…

 As of Right Rules Now in Effect